The word "souvenir" has, of course, slightly extended itself in meaning until it now denotes almost anything either breakable or useless.

-Bits and pieces joined together make a jigsaw complete.
-Same is case with souvenirs.
+Bits and pieces joined together to make a jigsaw complete.
+The same is the case with souvenirs.
 They are the bits and pieces you often get back from your adventures and trips, and it is these bits and pieces that when put together become the living memories of your holidays.
 The little fridge magnets from Singapore, the tee shirts that proclaim an undying ‘love for Goa’, the ship in the bottle that always made you wonder how they got in there?
 These are just pieces from all over the world that have found their place in your home.
 If put together, they can become the best memory box that ever was!

 But, not all of us are that lucky to get a desirable souvenir as a gift.
 There have been people who have chosen unimaginable gifts as souvenirs.
 You are not alone.
 Having got postcards from the world over, after reading this article, you’ll probably be more thankful for simple souvenirs.

 1. Snake Liquor, Vietnam:

 Commonly known as Snake Wine, this unique drink is produced by infusing whole snakes in rice wine or grain alcohol.
 Moreover, the snakes that are chosen to be induced in wine are preferably venomous but pose no harm to the drinker.
 It may pose a lot of harm to the animal in question as many claims that the snakes are drowned alive in alcohol.
 Irrespective of whichever side you choose to believe: safe or unsafe: this surely isn’t a souvenir that can be called ordinary.

 2. Dollar Bills, Cook Island:

 The beauty of this island remains incomparable, yet there are more than just seashells that you can collect from this lovely island.
 It’s their unique three-dollar bills that are said to exist more outside the island than on it!